tiation/tiation-economic-reform-proposal/README.md

 # The $19 Trillion Solution

+*A Tiation & ChaseWhiteRabbit Initiative*

 Australia's balance sheet says we're a $19 trillion nation.
 If we unlock even a third of that value, we can wipe every public debt, pre-pay government for five years, and put an asset-plus-UBI in every adult and child's pocket—today.

 ## 🌟 About the Solution

-This project presents a comprehensive economic reform proposal for Australia, demonstrating how the nation's existing assets can be leveraged to:
+This project, developed by **Tiation** in partnership with **ChaseWhiteRabbit**, presents a comprehensive economic reform proposal for Australia.
+It demonstrates how the nation's existing assets can be leveraged to create systemic change that removes barriers and empowers communities.

+### Key Outcomes

 - **Eliminate public debt** across all levels of government
 - **Pre-fund government operations** for 5+ years
 - **Provide Universal Basic Income** backed by real assets
 - **Create sustainable economic growth** through asset-backed monetary policy
+- **Transform grief into hope** through evidence-based policy reform

+### Our Mission

+Aligned with ChaseWhiteRabbit's core belief that **automation is compassion at scale**, this solution demonstrates how technology and cooperative economics can address root causes of social problems rather than just symptoms.

 ## 🚀 Live Demo